appsmithorg/appsmith-docs/website/docs/packages/concepts/README.md

 <!-- vale on -->

 A package is a collection of JS, query and UI modules that can be versioned and distributed across applications.
-Inside packages, you can create multiple query and JS modules, allowing you to bundle and organize your application logic efficiently.
-This modular approach supports independent creation, updating, and distribution of specific modules, contributing to enhanced code reusability and maintainability.
+Inside packages, you can create multiple queries and JS modules, allowing you to bundle and organize your application logic efficiently.
+This modular approach supports the independent creation, updating, and distribution of specific modules, contributing to enhanced code reusability and maintainability.

 Within a package, there are three types of Modules: